richTheCreator/Elevated-Trading-LLC/src/pages/blog/delta-8-how-to-choose-safe-reliable-distillate-for-your-retail-products/index.md

 **Elevated Trading Insider Tip:** Always ask to see the product’s Certificate of Analysis (COA).
 A COA is an official report from an unbiased third-party lab that has analyzed the product. **Retailers should refuse to buy any hemp-derived product from a company that won’t provide third-party lab results.**

-The percentage of delta-8 in the product
+* The percentage of delta-8 in the product
 * If any, the amount of THC in the product
-* The number of other cannabinoids
+* The concentration of other cannabinoids
-* Any contaminants like pesticides, heavy metals, or residual solvents

 Find a vendor that produces high-quality delta-8 distillate with a fair price.
 While there is an abundance of companies to choose from, choose a supplier you can trust.
 Elevate.